noobping/OpenAccessibility/README.md

-# OpenAccessibility
+# Open Accessibility

-Open accessibility settings in Android.
+A quick way to open the accessibility settings in Android.